Bekalah/stone-grimoire/reports/worldbuilding_task_list.md

 3. Create a world‑builder script that reads a realm descriptor and emits chapel/folio stubs.
 4. Expand automated tests to validate that cross‑repo JSON references remain in sync.
 5. Draft contribution guidelines for external games that wish to plug into the Trinity.
+6. Define identity anchors for characters such as Rebecca Respawn and outline toggleable art modes (portrait, illuminated manuscript, alchemical diagram, visionary scene, concept frame).
+7. Wire renderer toggles so book, art, learning, and music settings can switch style layers without breaking ND‑safe guarantees.

 ## Actions Completed in This Commit
+- Replaced the legacy helix renderer with a modern offline HTML/Canvas implementation.
-- Added this planning document to `reports/worldbuilding_task_list.md` outlining current status and next steps.
+- Updated this planning document with current components and new tasks.